subomi/articles-dump/articles/building-testing-and-deploying-google-cloud-functions-with-ruby/article.md

 - Automated Tests for our GCF Function

-    While manual testing is great.
-Automated tests and self testing software is our holy grail in testing, the `Functions Framework` provides helper methods for both `Minitest` and `RSpec` to help us test our functions both for the `http` and `cloudevents` handlers.
-An example of a test is below:
+    While manual testing is great, automated tests and self-testing software is the holy grail in testing.
+The `Functions Framework` provides helper methods for both `Minitest` and `RSpec` to help test our functions for both `http` and `cloudevents` handlers.
+Here is an example of a test:

     ```ruby
     require './spec/spec_helper.rb'